sf-wdi-gaia/angular-intro/readme.md

 *Why are we not focusing on [Angular 2](https://github.com/angular/angular) but rather [Angular 1.x](https://github.com/angular/angular.js)?*

-* The features offered are not radically different, community adoption still to be seen.
+* The features offered in Angular 2 are not radically different and community adoption still in progress.
-* (As of the writting of this) Angular 1.x is well supported/active on Github.
+* (As of the writing of this) Angular 1.x is well supported/active on Github.
-* (As of the writting of this) Angular 2 is in the testing & development, labeled as a "Release Candidate"
+* (As of the writing of this) Angular 2 is in the testing & development, labeled as a "Release Candidate"
 ![software-dev-cycle](https://upload.wikimedia.org/wikipedia/commons/0/07/Software_dev2.svg)
-* Angular 2 is largely opinionated in that it is best to use with [TypeScript](https://www.typescriptlang.org/), making it a recommended prerequisite.
+* Angular 2 is best to use with [TypeScript](https://www.typescriptlang.org/), making it a recommended prerequisite.
-* It is much more important to **appreciate the problems** that we are solving on the client-side rather than memorizing specific solutions.
+* Overall, it is much more important to **appreciate the problems** that we are solving on the client-side rather than memorizing specific solutions.

 >Other frameworks tackle the same problems (i.e. maintaining state) in different, interesting ways.
 There is still no "silver-bullet" client-side web framework, but rather a plethora of options each offering a unique perspective and toolset.
 Some of these technologies include: Ember, React, Redux, Elm, Riot, Backbone, Polymer, etc. [TodoMVC](http://todomvc.com/) is a site that presents examples of a simple "Todo" app written in a number of these technologies helping to compare and contrast them.

 ##Bower

 [Bower](http://bower.io/) is a **package manager for *front-end* dependencies**.
-Install it with:
+Install or update it with:

 ```bash
 npm install -g bower